symfony/ux/src/LiveComponent/doc/index.rst

     The ``onUpdated`` option was added in LiveComponents 2.12.

-If you want to run a custom code after a specific LiveProp was updated, you can do it by adding a ``onUpdated`` option.
-Specify a method name that will be called.
-The method should be public and created on the Component:
+If you want to run custom code after a specific LiveProp is updated, you can do it by adding an ``onUpdated`` option set to a public method name on the component:

 .. code-block:: diff